 When we got older I noticed he never had an interest in improving himself.
 He abused his body with poor nutrition.
 He abused his future by throwing his money away even though he had a decent job.

 He abused his life by hurting people close to him.
 The way he treated his wife was a disgrace.

 Yet he knew how to get people to consider him a social butterfly.

-If you're interested, read on.
+If you're interested, this is an interesting personal example.
 If you just want to know what to do about it, jump down to the section on "How To Get Away From A Toxic Person."

-His Protective Wife, Best Thing He Ever Had
+His Protective Wife - The Best Thing He Ever Had

 He married a very understanding and caring woman.

 Soon after the wedding my friend made jokes by introducing her as his first wife.
 I told him that he is actually making a statement that he will leave her someday.
 I told him to notice the hurt look on her face every time he introduced her that way.
 However, he didn't care and continued to say things that were hurtful to her.